tradingview/rest_integrations_docs/source/Integration_overview.rst

 If you want to add new features to the TradingView production environment after release, you first need to confirm the changes with the TradingView team.
 Once confirmed, you should implement the new feature on your :ref:`staging environment <trading-environments>`.
-Note that deploying new features to your production environment is only allowed after successful testing by the TradingView team.
+Note that you can deploy new features to your production environment only after successful testing by the TradingView team.

 Data integration issues
 -----------------------